NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Institutional appointements

 - Director of the _GdR Ondes Gravitationnelles_  (since 2026)
-- Nominated member of the Conseil _Scientifique of the IN2P3_ (since 2026)
+- Nominated member of the _Conseil Scientifique of the IN2P3_ (since 2026)
-- Member of the Comité de Pilotage and of the Conseil Scientifique of the _GdR Ondes Gravitationnelles_ (since 2022)
+- Member of the _Comité de Pilotage_ and of the _Conseil Scientifique_ of the _GdR Ondes Gravitationnelles_ (since 2022)
-- Coordinator of the cosmology working group of the _GdR Ondes Gravitationnelles_ (since 2022)
+- Coordinator of the cosmology working group of the _GdR Ondes Gravitationnelles_ (from 2022 to 2026)

 ### Large collaboration memberships